 The Things We Should Remember

 If you think about it, we are our memories.
 If we lose our memories, we become a blank slate.
 However, studies show our memories change over time.
-We can color them in different ways.
+We can color them in unique ways.
 So, one thing we want to hold on to is our memories.
 We can learn to adjust them to remember the important life lessons.

 We recommend the use of an exercise for exploring memories.
-This is an exercise we work with at each session of our introductory phase one meetings.
+This is an exercise we work with at each session of our introductory phase one meeting.
 This will show you what you value and what you fear.
 It expands your awareness of dreams and memory.

 Don’t overlook the important people in your life.
 Honoring your ancestors is a way of acknowledging the sacrifices of those who make our life possible.
 This is a common practice in many ancient cultures that we should not forget.
 Our lineage is part of our DNA.

 Honor those who are in your life now.
 Don’t wait for them to become an ancestor before you acknowledge their presence.
 We should remember to tell those who have contributed to our growth.

 Relationships are the source of many of our major life lessons.
-You should not try to forget these because they are are part of who you are.
+You should not try to forget these because they are part of who you are.

 Memories are often anchors holding us hostage to the past.
 Memories can color the value of life and relationships.
 They can be tools for positive change, or they can hold us back.
 If we recognize their power, then we can use them to improve our life.